genestack/user-docs/docs/user-guide/doc-odm-user-guide/configuration-reference.md

 | **Type** | `boolean` |
 | **Default** | `true` |

 When `true`, QC metrics are calculated and added to the cell metadata if not already present.
 QC metrics include number of counts, number of genes, and mitochondrial and ribosomal gene presence.
-When `false`, or when `dry_run` is `true`, QC calculation is skipped.
+When `false`, or when environment variable `dry_run` is `true`, QC calculation is skipped.

 ---